-Total May exports were $195.5 billion and imports were $239.8 billion, according to the U.S. Census Bureau and the U.S. Bureau of Economic Analysis, through the Department of Commerce.
-This resulted in a goods and services deficit of $44.4 billion, down from $47 billion in April.
-May exports were $2 billion more than April exports of $193.5 billion.
-May imports were $0.7 billion less than April imports of $240.5 billion.
+The U.S. goods and services deficit was $46.5 billion in May, down $1.1 billion from revised April figure, according to the U.S. Census Bureau and the U.S. Bureau of Economic Analysis, through the Department of Commerce.
+May exports were $192 billion, $0.9 billion more than April exports.
+May imports were $238.5 billion, $0.2 billion less than April imports.